FreeWebOS/pmloglib/README.md

 the tree defined by the value of `WEBOS_INSTALL_ROOT` (or its default).

 You will need to use `sudo` if you did not specify `WEBOS_INSTALL_ROOT`.

-# TODO
-+ CMake generates some linuxisms: -ldl and -lpthread in link line
-+ glibconfig.h not found

 # Copyright and License Information